eugnsp/library/index.md

 *Herb Sutter* @ CppCon (2017)

 > Two years ago, I started to focus on exploring ways that we might evolve the C++ language itself to make C++ programming both more powerful and simpler.
-The only way to accomplish both of those goals at the same time is by adding abstractions that let programmers directly express their intent — to elevate comments and documentation to testable code, and elevate coding patterns and idioms into compiler-checkable declarations.
+The only way to accomplish both of those goals at the same time is by adding abstractions that let programmers directly express their intent &mdash; to elevate comments and documentation to testable code, and elevate coding patterns and idioms into compiler-checkable declarations.
 The work came up with several potential candidate features where judiciously adding some power to the language could simplify code dramatically, while staying true to C++'s core values of efficient abstraction, closeness to hardware, and the zero-overhead principle.
-The first two potential candidate features from that work to be further developed and proposed for ISO C++ are the `<=>` unified comparison operator (minor) and what I've provisionally called "metaclasses" as a way to generatively write C++ types (major).
-This talk is about the latter, and includes design motivation, current progress, and some live online compiler demos using the prototype Clang-based compiler built by Andrew Sutton and hosted at godbolt.org.
+The first two potential candidate features from that work to be further developed and proposed for ISO C++ are the `&lt;=&gt;` unified comparison operator (minor) and what I've provisionally called "metaclasses" as a way to generatively write C++ types (major).
+This talk is about the latter, and includes design motivation, current progress, and some live online compiler demos using the prototype Clang-based compiler built by Andrew Sutton and hosted at <a href="https://godbolt.org" target="_blank">godbolt.org</a>.

 [Watch at YouTube](https://www.youtube.com/watch?v=4AfRAVcThyA)